 Presidential Scholarship - Divine Word College first awarded the Presidential Scholarship in 1979.
-This scholarship is an award to students who show promise of superior academic achievement.
-The Presidential Scholarship is an annual award of \$3,000 renewable each year the recipient continues to meet the established guidelines.
+This scholarship is a recognition and honor for students who show promise of superior academic achievement.
+The Presidential Scholarship includes an annual award of up to \$3,000 renewable each year the recipient continues to meet the established guidelines.
+The award may result in a further institutional discount of tuition.
 A maximum of two new students may receive this scholarship in a single year.

 Bishop Curtis Guillory SVD Scholarship - The College established this scholarship in honor of Bishop Guillory, SVD, a 1968 graduate of Divine Word College who currently serves as the Bishop of Beaumont, Texas.
-The Bishop Guillory Scholarship is an annual award of \$2,300 which is renewable each year that the recipient continues to meet the established guidelines.
+The Bishop Guillory SVD Scholarship includes an annual award of up to \$2,500 renewable each year that the recipient continues to meet the established guidelines.
+The award is a gift to the college and may result in a further institutional tuition discount.

-Father Robert J. Flinn SVD Scholarship - The College established this scholarship in honor of Father Robert J. Flinn, SVD, an accomplished educator, author, canon lawyer, medical ethicist, and former Divine Word College trustee who died in June of 1995.
-The Flinn Scholarship is an annual award of \$2,300 which is renewable each year that the recipient continues to meet the established guidelines.
+Father Robert J. Flinn SVD Scholarship - The College established this scholarship in honor of Father Robert J. Flinn, SVD, an accomplished educator, author, canon lawyer, medical ethicist, and former Divine Word College trustee who died in June 1995.
+The Father Flinn SVD Scholarship includes an annual award of up to \$2,500 renewable each year that the recipient continues to meet the established guidelines.
+The award is a gift to the college and may result in a further institutional tuition discount.

 Alfred E. Hughes Scholarship - The College established this scholarship in memory of Mr. Al Hughes, a longtime member of the Board of Trustees and the College attorney.
-The Hughes Scholarship is an annual award of \$2,300 which is renewable each year that the recipient continues to meet the established guidelines.
+The Hughes Scholarship includes an annual award of up to \$2,500 renewable each year that the recipient continues to meet the established guidelines.
+The award is a gift to the college and may result in a further institutional tuition discount.

 Father Francis Kamp SVD Scholarship - The College established this scholarship in honor of Father Francis Kamp, SVD, a Divine Word Missionary for over 60 years.
 Fr.
 Kamp headed the SVD Mission Center at Techny, Illinois, for many years, generating great support for the missionaries and their ministries abroad.
-The Father Kamp, SVD, Scholarship is an annual award of \$2,300 which is renewable each year that the recipient continues to meet the established guidelines.
+The Father Kamp SVD Scholarship includes an annual award of up to \$2,500 renewable each year that the recipient continues to meet the established guidelines.
+The award is a gift to the college and may result in a further institutional tuition discount.

 Father Chester Nowicki SVD Scholarship - The College established this scholarship in memory of Father Chester Nowicki, SVD, who for over 50 years served the Society of the Divine Word as a teacher and later as the Provincial Treasurer.
-The Father Chester Nowicki, SVD, Scholarship is an annual award of \$2,300 which is renewable each year that the recipient continues to meet the established guidelines.
+The Father Chester Nowicki SVD Scholarship includes an annual award of up to \$2,500 renewable each year that the recipient continues to meet the established guidelines.
+The award is a gift to the college and may result in a further institutional tuition discount.